COVID-19 coronavirus update

 - Book a coronavirus test for your child.

-- Your child must not come into school if they have symptoms.
-They must self-isolate at home.
+- Your child must self-isolate at home.

 - Everyone in the household must self-isolate until your child’s test result comes through.

 - You may need to provide details of anyone your child has been in close contact with if they were to test positive for coronavirus (COVID-19) or if asked by NHS Test and Trace.